SophieSnoww/Zenith/School/Grade 12 S2/A Days/2A Creative Writing/Novel Brainstorm.md

     - [Language](#language)

 ## Plot
- They could tell it hadn't come from where the other two were - thankfully.
-Teir'in leaped

 - Tribal life, foraging and wandering the frozen planet
   - Normal hunting scene to illustrate what life is normally like
   - Establish normal roles